Planche Lean Tutorial – The Best Planche Progression Exercise

 1. Get into a push-up position (in other words, a straight arm plank)

 3. Protract your scapula, depress your shoulders, squeeze your glutes, and keep your legs straight.
-For the right scapula protraction, take a look at the picture below.
+For the right scapula protraction, look at the picture below.

 4. Start leaning forward.
 Lean until your wrists are around your waist level and keep your arms as straight as possible while keeping your elbows locked.
-While leaning forward, keep the proper posture in mind as described above at all times.
+While leaning forward, keep the proper posture in mind as described above.

 5. Hold this position for as long as possible.
-Repeat this thrice or until you can no longer maintain the position for as long as you did the first time.
+Repeat this three times or until you can no longer maintain the position for as long as you did the first time.

 How To Progress your Planche Lean

 Now that you know the proper technique to execute a Lean, two thoughts may cross your mind.
-Either, the exercise will look too hard for you right now in which case you need to step back with a Pseudo Planche Lean.
-Or, you’ve mastered the Lean and are ready to progress it to the next level towards the final Planche Hold.
+The exercise might look too hard for you right now in which case you need to step back with a Pseudo Planche Lean.
+Or you’ve mastered the Lean and are ready to progress to the next level towards the final Planche Hold.
 Progressing to and from your Planche Lean can be a long road but it can certainly be done.
 We’ll go over the proper steps for you to take.

 Pseudo Planche Lean

-Taking a step back, and leaning you into a full Lean is the Pseudo Planche Lean.
-This is an easier version of the Lean and a harder version of the straight arm lean, e.g., the Push-Up position.
-Here is how to execute the Pseudo Planche Lean:
+Taking a step back and leaning you into a full Lean is the Pseudo Planche Lean.
+This is an easier version of the Lean and a harder version of the straight arm plank, e.g., the Push-Up position.
+Here is how to execute this exercise in its proper form:

-1. Take up a straight arm lean — the Push-Up position.
+1. Take up a straight arm plank — the Push-Up position.

 2. Put your feet apart at shoulder width or wider.